microsoft/PQCrypto-SIDH/README.md

 * SIKEp610_compressed: matching the post-quantum security of AES192 (level 3).
 * SIKEp751_compressed: matching the post-quantum security of AES256 (level 5).

-And the following compressed ephemeral key exchange schemes:

-* SIDHp434_compressed: matching the post-quantum security of AES128 (level 1).
-* SIDHp503_compressed: matching the post-quantum security of SHA3-256 (level 2).
-* SIDHp610_compressed: matching the post-quantum security of AES192 (level 3).
-* SIDHp751_compressed: matching the post-quantum security of AES256 (level 5).

 The compressed schemes exhibit reduced public keys at the expense of longer computing times.
-Their implementation is based on [11], which in turn is based on and improves upon [9] and [10].
+Their implementation is based on [11,12], which in turn are based on and improves upon [9] and [10].
-Note that the supported compressed schemes are not compatible with the compression variant submitted to the NIST PQC standardization process (round 2), which is based on [10].

 The library was developed by [Microsoft Research](http://research.microsoft.com/) for experimentation purposes.